UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 - item: give plus shape to above item

 Swapper items:
-- Star card: swap shapes of above and below items (ONE TIME USE)
+- Star card: shuffle shapes of target items (ONE TIME USE)
-- Diamonds card: swap traits of above and below items (ONE TIME USE)
+- Diamonds card: shuffle traits of target items (ONE TIME USE)
-- Clubs card: swap positions of above and below items
+- Spades card: Shuffle positions of target items

 Slot generator/transformer items